 Improved Signal to Noise Through Folded Path Optics

-The Old G-STT Suffered From Variable Index of Reaction
+The Original G-SST Suffered From Variable Index of Refraction

 Controlling the Index of Refraction in the Redesigned G-SST Probe